-Under the Petroleum Act, any dispute arising in connection with any licence or concession instruments, or between the Ministry and the licensee, or ANPG and its associates, will be settled by arbitration, usually in accordance with the arbitration rules established in the individual contracts, unless the matter is expressly excluded from arbitration under the Petroleum Act.
-The Petroleum Act does not apply to the refining, transportation, storage, distribution and marketing of petroleum.
+Under the Petroleum Act, any dispute arising in connection with any licence or concession instruments, or between the Ministry and the licensee, or ANPG and its associates, will be settled by arbitration, usually in accordance with the arbitration rules established in the individual contracts, unless the matter is expressly excluded from arbitration under the Petroleum Law.
+The Petroleum Law does not apply to the refining, transportation, storage, distribution and marketing of petroleum.
 There is no specific regulation concerning appeals to gas sector regulator decisions.
-Decisions of the MIREMPET may be challenged, pursuant to the general administrative procedure established by Decree Law 16-A/95.
+Decisions of the MIREMPET may be challenged, pursuant to the general administrative procedure established by Decree Law 16-A/95, as amended by Law 9/16 of 14 September.